For the latest updates of government business support for tech companies and community resources, visit our Covid-19 Info Hub.

 Update 27/03/2020 – Managing exponential growth during a crisis

 I’ve been inspired by the collaborative innovation that is happening across the UK and across the world.
 Borders have shut but ideas and new communication channels have opened.
 Our team has written a blog showcasing some of the open source innovation work going on to tackle the virus.
-Our Coronavirus information hub contains other ways companies can get involved and continues to be updated daily.
+Our Covid-19 information hub contains other ways companies can get involved and continues to be updated.